-Children missing from education
+Children who are absent from education

 All children, regardless of their age, ability, aptitude and any special education needs they may have, are entitled to a full-time education.
 Our school recognises that a child missing education is a potential indicator of abuse or neglect and we follow the procedures for unauthorised absence and for children missing education.
-It is also recognised that, when not in school, children may be susceptible to or exposed to other risks, so we work with parents/carers and other partners to keep children in school whenever possible.
+It is also recognised that, when not in school, children may be susceptible to or exposed to other risks, so we work with parents/carers and other partners to keep children in school and remove the barriers preventing them from accessing their education.